Feet Funding for 2 Year Olds

 - your current childcare provider has closed or has been suspended by Ofsted.

-You can also find additional information about FEET in the What's stopping you? information sheet below.
+You can find further information about using FEET in our What's stopping you? (pdf) frequently asked questions sheet.